You’ve been through so much.

 Trauma inherently creates disconnection - from yourself, your relationships and your community.
 Pain shows up to get your attention.
 It’s here to ensure your needs are being met - especially those of feeling safe, secure, and connected.

 When I developed a relationship with pain in this way, I understood it as my guide connecting me with exactly what I needed to take care of myself.
-I no longer feared it and I stopped experiencing migraines.
+I fear pain far, far less and what I do experience can be managed and often even stopped.

-I believe if you want to feel whole and are willing to follow a new path to get there, you can heal, reconnect, and thrive after trauma.
-Together, we’ll uncover the lost connections your symptoms are showing you, create a blueprint to respond to your needs, regain your health and thoroughly enjoy your life again.
+I believe if you want to feel whole and are willing to follow a new path to get there, you can heal, reconnect, and feel vibrant energy after trauma.
+Together, we’ll uncover the lost connections your symptoms are showing you, create a blueprint to respond to your needs, regain your health to thoroughly enjoy your life again.

 — Kristen Stafford